spuder/puppet-gitlab/README.md

 1. Does not manage the firewall, run `lokkit -s https -s ssh` or edit iptables.
 2. When attempting to autodownload, assumes that the release number is always 1 in the file name. eg. `gitlab_7.0.0-omnibus-1_amd64.deb`
 3. Omniauth and enterprise are not tested.
 Please submit a github issue if problems are found.
-4. Only supports omnibus provided nginx and postgres services.
-Apache and MySQL are not available.

 #### Contact
 twitter => [@spencer450](https://twitter.com/spencer450)